WRTG 121

 • Purpose: The reason the information exists

-For evaluating news sources, take a look at this Media Bias Chart (static version can be found here.)
+Evaluating news sources can be especially tricky--our guide on this can help!
+You may also want to take a look at this Media Bias Chart (static version can be found here.)

 Reliability of Sources